gramineproject/gramine/Pal/src/host/Linux-SGX/tools/README.rst

 ..
 TODO move this to Documentation/manpages

 All the below tools can be simply run from any directory as they are installed globally on the system.

 SGX availability checker
 ------------------------

 Example output::

-    > is_sgx_available
+    > is-sgx-available
     SGX supported by CPU: true
     SGX1 (ECREATE, EENTER, ...): true
     SGX2 (EAUG, EACCEPT, EMODPR, ...): false